coringao/osmose-emulator/README.md

 	- Switch sound system to use ALSA.
 	- GUI development using QT5.
-	- Rendering/Key mapping adapted to QTopenGL.
+	- Rendering/Key mapping adapted to QTOpenGL.
 	- Configuration system rewritten.

 *Dependencies for Debian/Ubuntu/GNU/Linux:*